zekroTJA/shinpuru/docs/sharding/README.md

 > **Attention:** Manually set IDs will not be registered in the `dgrs` state and will be picked by shards with `autoid` enabled.
 It is generally not recomendet to mix both configuration variants.

+Also, keep in mind that some scheduled functions are only executed on the instance with the shard ID `0`.
+So, you must ensure that there is **only one single** instance with shard ID `0`.
+Otherwise, unexpected behavior might occur.

 ## Example

 If you want to play around with an example, take a look at the `docker-compose.yml` in this directory.
 It will set up all services required by shinpuru as well as three replicas of shinpuru using `autoid` to distribute shard IDs.